 In humans, hydatid cysts of E. granulosus are slowly enlarging masses comparable to benign neoplasms; most human infections remain asymptomatic.
 Clinical manifestations are determined by the site, size, and condition of the cysts.
 Hydatid cysts in the liver and the lungs together account for 90% of affected localizations.

 Alveolar Echinococcosis or Alveolar Hydatid Disease

-The embryo of E. multilocularis seems to localize invariably in the liver of the intermediate host.
+The embryo of E. multilocularis seems to localize invariably in the liver of the intermediate host (such as wild rodents) and humans.
 Patients eventually die from hepatic failure, invasion of contiguous structures, or less frequently, metastases to the brain.

 Polycystic Echinococcosis or Polycystic Hydatid Disease

-A presumptive diagnosis can be made on the basis of a combination of the individual’s history and imaging studies, such as a CT scan.
+A presumptive diagnosis can be made on the basis of a combination of the individual’s history and imaging studies, such as an ultrasound or CT scan.
 Lesions may be found incidentally in an asymptomatic person.
 Serologic assays may also be performed, and newer ones are under development.
 Additional information and diagnostic assistance are available through CDC (www.dpd.cdc.gov/dpdx; 404-718-4745; email@example.com).

 Advise travelers to avoid contact with dogs or wild canids in endemic areas.
 Also advise them not to drink untreated water from streams, canals, lakes, or rivers and to observe food and water precautions (see Chapter 2, Food & Water Precautions).